What are threadworms?

 How is the infection diagnosed?

-You may see the worms on your own or your child's underwear.
-You may also see worms at night around your child's buttocks.
-A doctor may suggest treatment for threadworms even if your child only has an itchy bottom since the infection is both common and easy to treat.
+It may be possible to see the worms on the person’s underwear.
+They may also be seen at night around a child's buttocks.
+A doctor may suggest treatment for threadworms even if the child only has an itchy bottom since the infection is both common and easy to treat.

 How is it treated?